 Floor Covering

-After testing the pipes, you can cover the floor with the appropriate material, whether it’s tiles, concrete, or wooden floor.
-Ensure the covering does not obstruct heat distribution.
-The floor covering must allow for even heat distribution.
+After testing the pipes, you can cover the floor with the appropriate material, whether tiles, screed, or a wooden floor.
+Ensure the covering does not obstruct heat distribution and allows heat to transfer evenly into the room.

 Heating System Settings

-Once the floor covering is complete, the next step is to set the heating temperature as you need.
-You should calibrate the system using a thermostat or automatic temperature controller.
-Be sure to calibrate or program the thermostat correctly so it can maintain a comfortable room temperature.
+Once the floor covering is complete, set the heating temperature to your needs.
+Calibrate the system using a thermostat or automatic temperature controller, and be sure to program it correctly so it maintains a comfortable room temperature.

 Maintenance and Care